-Christian Petzold, one of today's leading German filmmakers, was born in Hilden in 1960.
-After studying German and drama at the Freie Universität, he enrolls in Berlin's German Academy for Film and Television.
-There he studies movie direction while at same time working as assistant director to Harun Farocki
+Christian Petzold was born in Hilden in 1960.
+After studying German and Drama at the Freie Universität Berlin, he enrolled in Berlin's German Academy for Film and Television (DFFB).
+There he studied film direction while at same time working as an assistant director to Harun Farocki

 and Hartmut Bitomsky